 What does this project entail?
 What are we doing to make the Eastside a safer place to walk?

 Eastside Walks works with local government and organizations, and the community to advocate for pedestrian improvements.
 The first half of the project primarily involved making contacts with members of the community and local governments.
 We wanted to gain a comprehensive list of the problems, such as dark streets, dangerous crosswalks, and areas of the Eastside that are particularly dangerous for pedestrians.

 From there we have put on neighborhood walks, inviting members of City government to go on walks with us and Eastside residents, where they can point out in person the particular problems they face.

 In October of 2011, our project took on new urgency when 15-year-old Sergio Romero was hit and killed by a car on Milpas and Ortega, a preventable death had there been ample lighting and visibility of the crosswalk for pedestrians.
 COAST’s Eastside Walks teamed up with the Milpas Community Association and CAUSE to sponsor a community forum that took place on November 16th.
 Over 100 residents showed up to the Franklin Community Center to talk with the SBPD and the City engineers.

 We have circulated petitions, met with elected officials, including the mayor, Public Works, Caltrans, maintenance, among others to see what residents and we could do to add streetlights, repaint crosswalks, install traffic signals, and do whatever else to make it safer.
-We have an interactive map below that shows a list of all of the problems we’ve collected.
+We have an interactive map, above, that shows a list of all of the problems we collected.

 Have there been attempts in the past to make the Eastside a safer place to walk?

 There has not been anything of this scale or size.
 In 2009 COAST and the Office of Traffic Safety conducted a hazard assessment in the Eastside area.
 The Milpas Community Association has also conducted neighborhood watches, petitions, and talked with elected officials.
 COAST has teamed up with the members of the community, the Milpas Community Association, and CAUSE to assemble a united front to tackle pedestrian safety in the Eastside.

 The most important question – How can I help?